ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 ht.count()
 ```

-The return of `isna` is a Boolean Series indicating which of the values are
+The return of `.isna` is a Boolean Series indicating which of the values are
 considered missing:

 ```{code-cell}